-The Company has experienced significant operating losses over the past 3 years (2016 through 2018) with cumulative losses of approximately \$11,947,000.
-These losses resulted in the usage of all cash proceeds from the Company's initial public offering in 2015.
+The Company has experienced significant operating losses over the past 3 years (2016 through 2019) with cumulative losses of approximately \$12,397,000.
+These losses re sulted in the usage of all cash proceeds from the Company's initial public offering in 2015.
+The Company's net cash used in operating activities for the six months ended June 30, 2019 was approximately 659,000 and net working capital is a negative \$243,000.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.

-Under a purchase agreement dated January 16, 2019, the Company owes Craven \$3,581,982 which may be converted into common stock or paid in cash by January 16, 2020.
-Craven's intent is to convert the note into common shares and has agreed to extend repayment 12 months from May 15, 2019.
+Under a purchase agreement dated January 16, 2019, the Company owes Craven \$3,461,782 which may be converted into common stock or paid in cash by January 16, 2020.